ibm-cloud-docs/monitoring/agent/config_agent.md

 Check the Sysdig topic [Host Requirements for Agent Installation](https://docs.sysdig.com/en/host-requirements-for-agent-installation.html){: external}

-## Deploying a Sysdig agent on Linux manually
+## Deploying a Sysdig agent on Linux
 {: #config_agent_linux}

 Complete the following steps to configure a Sysdig agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service: